zhaojh329/rtty/README.md

 	make package/xterminal/compile V=s

 # How to use
+In the browser, enter the server address, the default port number 8000, and then in the page appears to enter the the MAC address of then device to be connected to, MAC address format can be: xx:xx:xx:xx:xx:xx, xx-xx-xx-xx-xx-xx, xxxxxxxxxxxxx

 # How To Contribute
 Feel free to create issues or pull-requests if you have any problems.